MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/how-to-revoscalepy-jupyter-nb-config.md

 ---

-# How to configure a Jupyter notebook for revoscalepy
+# How to use Jupyter notebooks in single-user and multi-user servers

-This article explains how to access a local Jupyter Notebook App and load our samples from Github.
+This article explains how to access a local Jupyter Notebook App and load Machine Learning Server samples from Github.
 It also explains how to add our libraries to a remote Jupyter server acting as central hub for multi-user notebooks on your network.

 Jupyter Notebooks is distributed with Anaconda, which is the Python distribution used by Machine Learning Server.
 If you installed Machine Learning Server, you have the components necessary for running notebooks as a single user on localhost.